m3h7/smartmeter2mqtt/README.md

 # Smartmeter to MQTT
-Reads from smartmeter end send obis messages to MQTT.
+Reads from smartmeter and sends obis messages to MQTT.

 ## Local development